 Mission Innovation

-Mission Innovation (MI) is a global initiative, launched in 2015, involving 23 countries from around the world together with the European Commission, which aims to catalyse action and investment in research, development and demonstration to make clean energy affordable, attractive and accessible to everybody this decade.
-These actions will speed up progress towards the objectives of the Paris Agreement and the paths to climate neutrality in 2050.
-For the first 5 years, MI followed an Action Plan that enabled countries to increase their investments in clean energy innovation, increase international collaboration and strengthen private sector participation.
+Mission Innovation (MI) is a global initiative, launched in 2015, involving 23 countries around the world along with the European Commission, which aims to catalyse action and investment in research, development and demonstration to make clean energy affordable, attractive and accessible to all in this decade.
+These actions will accelerate progress towards the goals of the Paris Agreement and the paths to climate neutrality by 2050.During the first 5 years MI followed an Action Plan that enabled countries to increase their investments in clean energy innovation, increase international collaboration and strengthen private sector participation.

 Mission Innovation